starsite/FileMaker-Swift/FIAS-Swift-AppDelegate-walkthrough.md

 ```
 launchSolution           = PlaceHolder.fmp12 (or your solution file)
 solution CopyOption      = 1
-applicationDelegateClass = _TtC4MyProject10SwiftAppDelegate   // Include a leading underscore, this is not optional
+applicationDelegateClass = _TtC4MyProject10SwiftAppDelegate   // Include a leading underscore - this is not optional
 ```

 - - -